 Employee benefits can take many forms.
 The central theme tying each of the above options together is that savvy small business owners approach benefits as a possible opportunity, not just an added cost.
 A thoughtful benefits package can set your business apart from the competition, helping you attract and retain talent.
 In today’s hyper-competitive labor market in which employees are looking for work-life balance more than ever, your benefits package can become a key differentiator.

 At Magellan, we believe it’s our job to match your personal and professional vision with a plan to pursue it.
-Together, we will help you protect you and your business from risks, create a diversified set of potential income sources, develop an engaged workforce, and rest easy with comprehensive retirement offerings for you and your employees.
+Together, we will help you prepare you and your business from risks, create a diversified set of potential income sources, develop an engaged workforce, and be confident with comprehensive retirement offerings for you and your employees.

 Wells Fargo Advisors Financial Network and its financial advisors provide non-fiduciary services only.
 They do not provide investment advice [as defined under the Employee Retirement Income Security Act of 1974 as amended (“ERISA”), have any discretionary authority with respect to the plan, make any investment or other decisions on behalf of the plan, or otherwise take any action that would make them fiduciaries to the plan under “ERISA”.